sdiehl28/baseball-analytics/download_scripts/README.md

 These scripts download, parse and wrangle the Lahman and Retrosheet data.

+An optional script creates Postgres tables with appropriate primary key constraints and loads the csv files into these tables.

 All scripts should be run from the download_scripts directory.

 For all scripts: